gosexy/rest/README.md

 # menteslibres.net/gosexy/rest

-The `rest` package helps you creating HTTP clients with Go.
+The `rest` package helps you creating HTTP clients for APIs with Go.

 ## Getting the package